INMOST-DEV/INMOST/README.md

 ### Parallel Grid Generation

 This example creates simple cubic or prismatic mesh.
-You can use ParaView to
+You can use ParaView to view the meshes.
 ```
 cd "$INMOST_LIBS/INMOST-build"
 cd examples/GridGen
-mpirun -np 4 GrdiGen 3 32 32 4
+mpirun -np 4 ./GridGen 4 32 32 32
 ```
 Generator parameters are: `ng nx ny nz` where `ng=3` stands for Prismatic generator and